Austin Wagner: Professional

-On March 6, 2017, Wagner signed an entry level contract with the Los Angeles Kings.
+On March 6, 2017, Wagner signed an entry-level contract with the Los Angeles Kings.
 During the off-season prior to the 2017–18 season, Wagner required shoulder surgery to repair a torn labrum and dislocated bicep tendon.
 After he was medically cleared to play, Wagner was assigned to the Kings American Hockey League (AHL) affiliate, the Ontario Reign.
 Upon joining the AHL for his first season, he scored his first professional goal on December 9, 2017, in a 4–2 loss to the Texas Stars.

 Wagner attended the Kings 2018 training camp, where he earned praise from teammates and coaches including Coach John Stevens who said, "He’s [Wagner] an explosive athlete, so he’s got extreme quickness and speed."
 Having made the Los Angeles Kings opening night roster for the 2018–19 season, Wagner made his NHL debut on October 5, 2018, in a 3–2 overtime loss to the San Jose Sharks.
 After playing in seven games for the Kings, Wagner and teammate Sean Walker were reassigned to Ontario Reign.
 During the first two months of the season, Wagner played 11 games with the Kings and five with the Reign.
 Following a rash of injuries, Wagner scored his first career NHL goal on November 21, 2018, in a 7–3 loss to the Colorado Avalanche.
 Although he missed four games due to a lower body injury, Wagner recorded 10 goals and seven assists within his first 50 games.
 Prior to the trade deadline, he played alongside Nate Thompson, who he considered a mentor, before joining Trevor Lewis and Kyle Clifford as their winger.
 At the end of the season, he was awarded the team's Jim Fox Community Service Award.

 On September 1, 2020, as a restricted free agent, Wagner was signed by the Kings to a three-year, $3.4 million contract extension.

 In his sixth year within the Kings organization, Wagner continued his tenure in the AHL with the Ontario Reign for the 2022–23 season.
 He notched nine goals and 12 points through 24 games before he was dealt at the NHL trade deadline by the Kings to the Chicago Blackhawks in exchange for future considerations on March 3, 2023.
+He returned to the NHL with the Blackhawks, registering a goal and assist through 7 regular season games to complete the year.

+As a free agent from the Blackhawks, Wagner was later signed to a professional tryout deal with the Pittsburgh Penguins on August 30, 2023.
+However, he ended up joining the IK Oskarshamn in the Swedish Hockey League (SHL) for the 2023–24 season.

+Leaving Sweden and Oskarshamn at the conclusion of his contract, Wagner returned to North America and was named to the training camp roster of the Chicago Wolves in the AHL for the 2024–25 season.
+On September 30, 2025, Wagner signed with the Shanghai Dragons of the Kontinental Hockey League (KHL).